Vulkro vs Semgrep

 | OWASP API Top 10 coverage | All 10 + LLM 01/06 | Community rules; coverage varies | Same + curated packs |

-The latest measured numbers are appended to CHANGELOG.public.md on every release, anchored to a
+The locked numbers matching each release are appended to CHANGELOG.public.md, anchored to a

 git describetag so the claims stay reproducible.